evolvedbinary/jni-benchmarks/DataBenchmarks.md

 - Copying into a `byte[]` using the bulk methods supported by `byte[]`, `nio.ByteBuffer` are comparable.
-- Accessing the contents of an `Unsafe` buffer using the supplied unsafe methods is very inefficient.
-These methods do not seem optimized for this use case.
+- Accessing the contents of an `Unsafe` buffer using the supplied unsafe methods is inefficient.
+The access is effectively byte by byte, or at best word by word, in Java.
-- Accessing the contents of a netty `ByteBuf` (awaiting results - not as fast as hoped)
+- Accessing the contents of a netty `ByteBuf` is similarly inefficient; again the access is presumably byte by byte, or at best word by word, using normal Java mechanisms.

 ![Copy out JNI Get - TODO - replace the plots](./analysis/get_benchmarks/fig_1024_1_copyout_nopoolbig.png).